yojiwatanabe/TSC-Ferret/README.md

 ```

 ### Filters
-There are three available filters which can only be used one at a time.
+There are three available filters in TSCS.
 These filters can be used to output data with only the desired ip or repository.

  #### Repository filter
  For getting data based on repository, user can make a text file (.txt) with a single repository per line.
 For example, if the user needs the data related to `atst01nix001` and `aprd01nix001` repositories, the text file would look like:
 ```
 atst01nix001
 aprd01nix001
 ```
 The user would then use `[-R REPO_LIST]` as an optional argument where `REPO_LIST` is the text file name.

  #### IP Address filter
  For getting data based on IP addresses, user has two choices.
 One way is to make a text file (.txt) with one IP Address per line.
 Then the user should use `[-H HOST_LIST]` as an optional argument where `HOST_LIST` is the text file name.
 Another way is to specify a range of ip.
-The user can use `[--ip_range IP_RANGE]` as an optional argument where `IP_RANGE` is in the format `xxx.xxx.xxx.xxx-xxx.xxx.xxx.xxx` without any spaces in the IPs.
-In this range the smallest IP should be at the first before the `-` and the largest IP should be after.
+The user can use `[--ip_range IP_RANGE]` as an optional argument where `IP_RANGE` is in the format `xxx.xxx.xxx.xxx/xx` without any spaces in the IP.
+This range should be in the CIDR notation.

+### Config file
+User can save the choice of arguments and the credential in config files which can be fed into TSCS to easily search in the scan results.
+The config file can have any name and should be fed in the format `python run.py -C CONFIG_FILE` where `CONFIG_FILE` is the name of the file that has the user's choices in json format.
+A config file can be generated using the script `config_gen.py` which can be run using the command `python config_gen.py`.
+This script asks the user for choices interactively and stores them in a file with the name specified by user.

 ### Examples
 * Find all software running on hosts (plugin 22869):